Templates & GuidesEmployee Life Cycle

 Weeks 2-4: From Checklists to Ongoing Onboarding

 Orientation is just the beginning.
-It should lead to a longer onboarding process that lasts for ninety days and gives the new hire a solid base.
+Current best practice recommends that structured onboarding last at least six months to one year, with the first ninety days being the most critical window.
 A shared employee onboarding template helps managers connect each early goal to a number that shows how well the employee is doing and supports the overall employee onboarding journey.

 Regular coaching sessions keep things moving, and notes taken during the onboarding process give the next group a head start.
-Companies that keep track of milestones every ninety days have thirty percent fewer new hires leave in their first year.
+Research shows that best-in-class onboarding organizations retain up to ninety-one percent of first-year employees, compared to just thirty percent at organizations with poor onboarding practices.
+Without a strong program in place, new hires leave at much higher rates during the first year.

 Measuring Success